Websoft9Archive/ansible-nextcloud/docs/stack-installation.md

 ## Preparation

-1. Get the **Internet IP** on your Cloud Platform
+1. Get the **Internet IP** on your Cloud Platform.
 2. Check you **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)** of Cloud Console to ensure the **TCP:80** and **TCP:9002** is allowed
 3. Make a domain resolution on your DNS Console if you want to use domain for Nextcloud.

 ## Nextcloud Installation Wizard

-1. Use local Chrome or Firefox to access the URL *https://domain* or *https://Internet IP* and enter home page.
+1. Use local Chrome or Firefox to access the URL *https://domain* or *https://Internet IP*.

 2. Create administrator account, then set 【Storage & Database】, suggest you select 【MySQL】.